 multiple lines - no obscure construct like "

 FAR wants to be this application that you only need once a year - but then you badly need it.

 FAR has been created out of the need to change the layout of a website with hundreds of html pages.
 While all editors know "find and replace", and many support regular expressions, there is only a few that allows to:

 Future development will be guided by user feedback and personal experience.
-Support for grep like extractions and other more specialised tools is likely to come.
+Searching in archives is the next major milestone.
 The capabilities of the build in text viewer might be extended as well, but all this shall be guided by two major concerns: stability and usability.